 - In order to earn either bonus, you need to sign up or opt in for this quarter’s rotating category.

-- Other cards that offer extra bonuses on department-store purchases include Blue Cash Preferred® Card from American Express and Blue Cash Everyday® Card from American Express.
+- Other cards that offer extra bonuses on U.S. department-store purchases include Blue Cash Preferred® Card from American Express and Blue Cash Everyday® Card from American Express.

 Of course, should you have a particular store’s card, use it there, since it probably offers discounts or enhanced rewards.